 Foundation

-The Isaac Azimov’s series “Foundation” depicts a future galaxy, in which two groups of people were are sent to two ends of the galaxy, and through the historical predictions of Hari Seldon, the founder of the two “Foundations”, they are to become the future empires.
+Book Review on Isaac Asimov's "Foundation" Books 1 & 2.
+The Isaac Asimov's series "Foundation" depicts a future galaxy, in which two groups of people were sent to two ends of the galaxy, and through the historical predictions of Hari Seldon, the founder of the two "Foundations", they are to become the future empires.
 The empire which rules is bound to fall, and Hari Seldon predicts a long period of barbarism to follow.
 As a remedy, Seldon seeks to accelerate the process of a new empire being formed and the galaxy falling back into a state of peace.

 "Psychohistory" created by 31st century mathematics professor Seldon, is the ability to calculate the probability of certain events happening in the future.
 It is achieved by consideration of all the sources of input that could influence the results in this calculation, and finally arriving to at a probable result.